ByteOnAI/Google-Hack2skill-2025/mytripmate/Readme.md

 The core of My Trip Mate is a central agent built on **Vertex AI**.
 This agent acts as an orchestrator, analyzing your travel requests in natural language.
 Based on your query, it intelligently selects and utilizes a suite of powerful tools to gather information and build your itinerary.

 For example, when you ask for a trip plan, the agent might:
-1. Use **Google Maps** to find attractions, restaurants, and hotels based on your interests.
+1. Use **Google Search** to find attractions, restaurants, and hotels based on your interests.
 2. Use a **Weather API** to check the forecast for your travel dates.
 3. Structure the information into a day-by-day itinerary.
 4. Use **Firebase** to save the generated plan to your user profile.